danwing/metadata/draft-rw-flow-metadata.md

 | audio             | 111                   |
 {: #table-video-streaming-si title="Example Values for Video Streaming Metadata - Simple Interpretation"}

-Astute readers will notice this use case could be handled with a ternary value represented by 2 bits (rather than 3 bits).
-However, other use cases such as {{example-rdt}} need 3 bits.

-> Discussion: Do we need to mention the above statement about 2/3 bits?

-> Discussion: The importance is a single bit - so change the medium to a high in the above table and made video key frame as reliable keep and low.
-That way, the importance bit would be the only differentiator.

-> Discussion: Breaking KD bits to indicate Keep/Discard for Unreliable traffic and realtime/bulk for reliable traffic

-## Interactive Audio/Video Streaming {#example-interactive-av}
+## Interactive Gaming or Audio/Video  {#example-interactive-av}

-Interactive audio/video, such as a video call, involves important traffic in both directions -- thus is a slightly more complicated use-case than the previous example.
+Both gaming (video in both directions, audio in both directions, input devices from client to server) and interactive audio/video (VoIP, video conference) involves important traffic in both directions -- thus is a slightly more complicated use-case than the previous example.
 Additionally, most Internet service providers constrain upstream bandwidth so proper packet treatment is critical in the upstream direction.

 Comprehensive Interpretation: